dolanske/curry.js/README.md

 **Notice**: I love feedback.
 Please, report any issues or feature requests if you have any.
 I will literally make any of your wishes happen.

+## Feature requests

+As stated, I will be absolutely delighted if someone has a feature requests and if it's in my powers to implement it.
+That being said, before you request a feature, check out the [Planned Features](/PlannedFeatures.md) document first.

 ---

 ## API